 The 2 Types of Learning in a New CRM: How to Reach Full Adoption

 Your nonprofit wants to make a deeper impact with your new CRM investment, and to get there you’ll need to reach full adoption—that’s when all nonprofit staff are using all the technology’s abilities in all the right ways.
-Here’s how our friends at Raise HECK recommend preparing staff for two types of new-platform education.
+Here’s how our friends at Raise HECK recommend preparing staff for two types of new-platform education for full adoption.

-In order to get your new CRM investment running to help you increase your impact, you’ll need to prepare your staff for two types of changes:
+In order to get your new CRM investment running to help you increase your impact, you’ll need to prepare your staff for full adoption.
+Full adoption requires adapting to two types of changes:

 - Revamping how you execute existing processes, and